 Figure Legends:

 Figure 1: Experimental setup.
 (A) Participants will walk on a treadmill while watching feedback of their step length.
 Their step lengths will be represented as a blue (left) and green (right) bar which increases in height during the swing phase and holds on the screen at the moment of heel strike.
 (B) During the Learning phase, the participant will aim for a pink horizontal target line which is derived from their baseline step length.
 On the first stride of learning the target will be offset from their baseline (B – top panel), and the subject will have to adjust their step length on subsequent strides to hit the target (B – bottom panel).
 (C) Target distribution for each condition: During the Constant condition targets will always be at 22% SAI during the Learning phase.
 During the Low Variability condition targets will be drawn from a normal distribution centered around 22% SAI and a standard deviation of 5% SAI.
 During the High Variability condition targets will be drawn from a uniform distribution between 5% and 39% SAI.
+Note the different scales for the y-axes.
 (D) Learning schedule for each condition: Each condition will include a Baseline (Bsl), Learning and Washout phase.
 Shaded regions indicate no visual feedback will be shown on the screen and participants are told to “walk normally”, so the target is effectively 0% SAI.
 During the Learning phase targets will vary based on the condition.

 Figure 2: Confusion matrices for each condition and all conditions combined.
 Lighter colors indicate higher percentages of better fits for each simulated model.
 Model fits were compared using AIC.